linkerd/website/linkerd.io/content/2/tasks/manually-rotating-control-plane-tls-credentials.md

 √ data plane proxies certificate match CA
 ```

-## Removing the old trust root
+## Removing the old trust anchor

-We can now remove the old trust root from the trust bundle we created earlier.
+We can now remove the old trust anchor from the trust bundle we created earlier.
 The `upgrade` command can do that for the Linkerd components:

 ```bash
 linkerd upgrade  --identity-trust-anchors-file=./ca-new.crt  | kubectl apply -f -
 ```

-Note that the ./ca-new.crt file is the same trust root you created at the start
+Note that the ./ca-new.crt file is the same trust anchor you created at the start
 of this process.
 Additionally, you can use the `rollout restart` command to
 bring the configuration of your other injected resources up to date: